 Our Research and Development (R&D) specialists can guide you through the process, minimising costs and maximising claims.

 HMRC qualify research and development as overcoming technological and scientific uncertainties or challenges; aiming at achieving a technological and scientific advance that couldn’t be easily worked out by a professional in the field.
-In our experience, claims are often overlooked because business owners over-estimate the level of innovation required to claim.

 You can claim R&D tax credits after each financial period (when you submit a corporation tax return) as long as you are creating a new advancement in science or technology.

 Our R&D tax team can prepare your claim within 1 week of receiving all the necessary information.
 Once the claim is submitted, HMRC generally take 4 to 6 weeks to process a claim.